Summit Therapeutics Inc. (SMMT) Shares Up Despite Recent Market Volatility

-Summit Therapeutics Inc. (NASDAQ: SMMT)’s stock price has increased by 12.07 compared to its previous closing price of 1.53.
-Despite this, the company has experienced a 24.25% gain in its stock price over the last five trading sessions.
+Summit Therapeutics Inc. (NASDAQ: SMMT)’s stock price has increased by 11.59 compared to its previous closing price of 1.64.
+Despite this, the company has seen a gain of 28.87% in its stock price over the last five trading days.

 Is It Worth Investing in Summit Therapeutics Inc. (NASDAQ: SMMT) Right Now?